Workshop

 As co-editor of Building Community to Center Equity and Justice in Mathematics Teacher Education (AMTE Professional Book Series, Vol. 6), she collaborates nationally and internationally through books, talks, and large-scale research–practice partnerships that use mathematics to analyze and disrupt real-world patterns of inequity.

-After the short presentations, participants return to their small groups to reflect on the presentations, relate the content to their own research, and formulate questions.
+After the short presentation, participants return to their small groups to reflect on the presentation, relate the content to their own research, and formulate questions.

-The workshop concludes with a joint Q&A session, where the three experts respond to the questions gathered in the group discussions and open the ground for broader exchange.
+The workshop concludes with a joint Q&A session, where the expert responds to the questions gathered in the group discussions and open the ground for broader exchange.